Praxeology: Subdivisions

 At the time, topics C, D, and E were regarded by Rothbard as open research problems.

+T.L.
+Hulsey proposes a fifth category of Austrian praxeology, called architectonics, which applies the subjective theory of value to politics.
+Architectonics states that while it is axiomatically true that any government must enforce some set of values, it is false that such values are universally valid: Government can only aspire to a local, communitarian validity, in a small polity whose values are enforced by custom, not by constitutionally-based positive law.
+Customary law adapts to change as local customs change, while positive law must overrule constituent polities with claims of universal validity for its monopoly of force over its entire administrative extent.
+The result is that government becomes a perpetual violent contest, as each region strives to gain the levers of power to preserve its values.
+Even the most universally agreed basic functions of a government – its courts, its police, its army – enter violent contention as each faction comes to power, using the courts for lawfare, the police for selective enforcement against opponents, and the army for foreign adventurism against supposed enemies abroad or for intimidation of secessionist polities within.

 Criticisms

 Thomas Mayer has argued that, because praxeology rejects positivism and empiricism in the development of theories, it constitutes nothing less than a rejection of the scientific method.
 For Mayer, this invalidates the methodologies of the Austrian school of economics.
-Austrians argue that empirical data itself is insufficient to describe economics; that consequently empirical data cannot falsify economic theory; that logical positivism cannot predict or explain human action; and that the methodological requirements of logical positivism are impossible to obtain for economic questions.
+Austrians argue that empirical data itself is insufficient to describe economics; that consequently empirical data cannot falsify economic theory; that positivism cannot predict or explain human action; and that the methodological requirements of positivism are impossible to obtain for economic questions.
 Ludwig von Mises in particular argued against empiricist approaches to the social sciences in general, because human events are unique and non-repeatable, whereas experiments in the physical sciences are necessarily reproducible.

 However, economist Antony Davies argues that because statistical tests are predicated on the independent development of theory, some form of praxeology is essential for model selection; conversely, praxeology can illustrate surprising philosophical consequences of economic models.

 Argentine-Canadian philosopher Mario Bunge dismissed von Mises's version of praxeology as "nothing but the principle of maximization of subjective utility—a fancy version of egoism".
 Bunge, who was also a fierce critic of pseudoscience, warned that when "conceived in extremely general terms and detached from both ethics and science, praxiology has hardly any practical value".